TiaTang/Tidy-Data-by-Tia/README.md

 directly from row #11.
 Otherwise just run from row 1.

 3. Detailed discription of the code is included in the "run_analysis.R" file.
+    a.
+Read corresponding files in the folder and combine the "test" files with the "train" file into dataset.
+    b.
+Rename the variables in the dataset with names from "features.txt"
+    c.
+Select and keep only the variables that calculates mean and std.
+    d.
+Add in the activity column and subject column.
+    e.
+Replace activity column content with readable discriptive words.
+    f.
+Summarize the mean for each column by subject and by activity.
+    g.
+Save the new database into "tidy_data.txt"

 4. At the end of the program, a new file called "tidy_data.txt" will be generated and saved into your working directory.